hhotdong/Algorithm-and-data-structure/DataStructure/List/ArrayList/README.md

 ## Cons

-- Memory space is wasted due to unused space which is reserved for capacity.
+- Memory space is wasted due to unused space which is reserved for capacity.[^dynamic_arraylist_cons_1]
 - Adding or removing is costly because copying occurs frequently.
 - Unpredictable performance when insertion or removal requires resizing.
 - In a highly fragmented memory region, it may be expensive or impossible to find contiguous space for a large dynamic array.